rthrbrs/styleguide/docs/titles.md

     Anne Applebaum
     Journalist, The Atlantic

+## Spelling

+For names originally written in the Latin script, be sure to preserve all diacritical characters included in the original spelling.
+Do not "simplify" names for the sake of an English-speaking audience.

+???+ note "Example"
+    Iga Świątek
+    Polish Tennis Player

+In rare cases, an individual may choose not to use original diacritics, and instead goes by a modified "international" version of his or her name.
+In all cases, default to the person's personal preference, if it is known.

+???+ note "Example"
+    Novak Djokovic
+    Serbian Tennis Player

+For names originally written in non-Latin scripts such as Cyrillic, use the Latin transliteration preferred by the individual in question, or the spelling most commonly used in English-language media.
+The English transliteration is always preferred, unless the person goes by a different spelling.

+???+ note "Example"
+    Volodymyr Zelenskyy
+    President of Ukraine

+    Salome Zourabichvili
+    President of Georgia

+Do not copy blindly from Reuters, EBU, or other news sources.
+Always double-check spelling and make sure the namestrap matches our format.

 ## Presidents and Vice-Presidents

  As a general rule, for presidents, the full title (_President of Poland_) is preferred in namestraps, while the condensed form (_Polish President_) is acceptable in the lower third (the ticker and caption) and in news copy.